yuchen-mei/ee372-esekf/README.md

 # Using the Pipecleaners

-First, make sure you update various install paths in the `setup.bashrc` file.
+First, make sure you update various install paths in the `setup.csh` file.
 Then source it.
 ```
-bash
-source setup.bashrc
+source setup.csh
 ```

 Next, enter into the build directory of the pipecleaner you want to run, and run the following: